yuanchaiyc/Ling471/assignments/Assignment1.md

 1. Navigate into your repository folder on patas with `cd`.
 Execute the python program and observe it printing whatever it prints.

-1. Copy your python program to /dropbox/21-22/471 (the class folder). **It is crucial that the file name has your UW netID in it!!!
-Otherwise you may overwrite other people's homework, plus we won't know the program is yours and you won't get credit.**
+1. Copy your python program to /dropbox/21-22/471/a1 (the class folder). **It is crucial that the file name has your UW netID in it!!!
+Otherwise you may overwrite other people's homework, plus we won't know the program is yours and you won't get credit.** ***If you do not have your netID in your file name, you will receive a 0 for this portion of the assignment!***

 You are now **DONE** with Assignment 1! **Don't forget to submit the file for Part 1 to Canvas**.
 In Assignment 2, you will already be writing programs and running them on the IMDB review data!